GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 * Channel ID: The channel ID for the channel that the client is requested to join.

 * MC_LIMITS Sequence Number: The most recent Client Limits Sequence Number processed by the server when constructing this join request.
+A value of 0 indicates that no MC_LIMITS frames have been processed by the server.

 * MC_STATE Sequence Number: The most recent Client Channel State Sequence Number for this channel processed by the server when constructing this join request.
+A value of 0 indicates that no MC_STATE frames have been processed by the server.

 * MC_KEY Sequence Number: The Key Sequence Number for the channel key generation that the server expects the client to use when joining the channel.
+This field MUST NOT be 0; a client that receives an MC_JOIN with an MC_KEY Sequence Number of 0 MUST treat this as a connection error of type MC_EXTENSION_ERROR.

 If a client receives an MC_JOIN for a channel for which it has not received both an applicable MC_ANNOUNCE frame and an applicable MC_KEY frame, it MUST send an MC_STATE frame with State DECLINED_JOIN and Reason Code UNSYNCHRONIZED_PROPERTIES.